 It all started with the idea to escape winter – once more.
 But this time we would not fly to a far away, tropic country, but rather just cross over to another continent with a ferry – to Morocco.
 After the ferry ride and immigration, we drove straight to the coastline, where we stayed for the first 2 months.
 Four weeks of which in Imsouane.

 The heat here in Morocco is dry, not wet.
 We rarely felt any rain, just some dizzy days with clouds.
-I am torn apart by headache sometimes, followed by deep sleep and lots of rest, some tiger balm on my sleeves and drinking more water than ever.
+I am torn apart by headaches sometimes, followed by deep sleep and lots of rest, some tiger balm on my sleeves, and drinking more water than ever.
 I miss the rain – it sounds weird but I kinda like it – also when I am in the water!
 I guess for Vanlife we are better off without any thought.
 That’s why I am very thankful for the weather!

 On some days we almost had 30 degrees, which actually feel like even more.
 When driving, I would totally recommend having an AC, as having the windows open will give you a nice sandy layer all over your things in the car.